iliorik/GigaShell/README.md

 giga --chat number "what would be my favorite number + 4?"
 # -> Your favorite number is 4, so if we add 4 to it, the result would be 8.
 ```
-You can also use chat sessions to iteratively improve GPT suggestions by providing additional clues.
+You can also use chat sessions to iteratively improve LLM suggestions by providing additional clues.
 ```shell
 giga --chat python_request --code "make an example request to localhost using Python"
 ```